GraciaKaglan/streamlit-codespaces-template/README.md

-# 🎈 Multilingual AI Hallucination Checker - Streamlit app
+# 🎈 Multilingual AI Hallucination Checker

 ## How to Launch the Application: